jiayong1008/net-digital-marketing/README.md

     - Students: Attempt quiz
     - Admins: Manage Quiz
 6. **Admin Dashboard** (Admins)
-    - View latest students' engagement and performance on the web application in an interactive dashboard.
+    - View latest students' engagement and performance on the web application through an interactive dashboard in the landing page.

 ## Installation:
 1. Clone this project to your local machine.